chisa-dev/UniHub/docs/introduction/project-overview.md

 - **Backend**: Node.js with Express, offering a robust API for the frontend to interact with
 - **Database**: Relational database (MySQL) for structured data storage
 - **Authentication**: JWT-based authentication system for secure access
-- **AI Integration**: Integration with AI services for features like the AI Assistant and Audio Recap
+- **AI Integration**: Integration with AI services for features like the AI Assistant

 ## Current Status